jonathanjasso/jonathanjasso/README.md

 ### - 📫 How to reach me: jonathan.jasso@student.judsonu.edu
 ### - 😄 Pronouns: He/Him
 ### - ⚡ Fun fact: I like legos lol
+### - Joke: What do you call a pig that does Karate?
+Pork CHOP😄